 Is your pantry stocked for emergencies?
-If not learn how Stocking Your Pantry For Emergencies can prepare you and your family for those unexpected disasters.
 With fall here and the winter months just around the corner, many of us can be expect power outages.
 As the rain and snow begins to fly, the wind blows harshly and the cold temperatures start to settle in, this is when you can expect a power outage to occur.

 For the past couple of days, we have experienced rain and heavy winds which caused a power outage on our ranch and for other residents in our town.
 Electrical outages can cause some major problems and it’s a good idea to be fully prepared when you literally find yourself in the dark.

 You should always stock up on the essentials like batteries, candles, water, blankets and warm clothes.
 Usually during a power outage, you will not be able to cook if your appliances are electric.
 I highly recommend keeping on hand a propane barbecue or a good camping stove.
 (Not to be used indoors.)
 Consider buying a solar oven for cooking without fuel.
 Some people have homes with a wood stove that’s great for cooking on.
 Generators are also useful for running a refrigerator and a freezer to keep foods fresh.
 If you are on a well system, your pump usually runs off electricity and if there is a power outage, the water pressure will only last a short period of time.
 Always be sure to keep extra water on hand in a cool, dry place.